phongcao/vsts-extension-retrospectives/CONTRIBUTING.md

-To enable real time updates from your test extension you will need to deploy the backend to Azure specifying your publisher id and the unique key of your extension.
-Note if you are part of a team working on the retro tool you can deploy a single backend to support multiple developer test extensions.
+To enable real time updates from your test extension you will need to deploy the backend to Azure specifying your publisher id and the unique key of your extension. **Note:** If you are part of a team working on the retro tool you can deploy a single backend to support multiple developer test extensions.

 1. Copy `/deploy/.env.template` to `/deploy/.env` and make the following